o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 ## Build with familiar tools

-O3DE uses [CMake](https://cmake.org/) for creating build files, dependency management, testing, and automated code generation.
+O3DE uses [CMake](https://cmake.org/) for creating build files, managing dependencies, testing, and automating code generation.
 O3DE's build system has the following advantages:

 * Your project is created for, and built with, your native IDE and toolchain.